RasaHQ/rasa/docs/nlu/components.rst

         pipeline:
         - name: "SpacyEntityExtractor"
           # dimensions to extract
-          dimensions: ["PERSON", "LOC", "ORG", "PRODUCT"]
+          dimensions: None

 EntitySynonymMapper
 ~~~~~~~~~~~~~~~~~~~

 :Short: Maps synonymous entity values to the same value.
-:Outputs: modifies existing entities that previous entity extraction components found
+:Outputs: Modifies existing entities that previous entity extraction components found.
-:Requires: nothing
+:Requires: Nothing
 :Description:
-    If the training data contains defined synonyms (by using the ``value`` attribute on the entity examples).
-    this component will make sure that detected entity values will be mapped to the same value.
-For example,
+    If the training data contains defined synonyms, this component will make sure that detected entity values will
-    if your training data contains the following examples:
+    be mapped to the same value.
+For example, if your training data contains the following examples:

     .. code-block:: json